Eliaukun/ai-security-defense-lab/README.md

-# AI Security Internship Portfolio
+# AI Security Defense Lab

-Target role: LLM-enabled security research / AI security red team intern.
+AI Security Defense Lab is a small Python security lab for evaluating LLM application risks and triaging security alerts with transparent, auditable rules.

-This portfolio is built around two small but complete projects that connect traditional cyber security experience with current AI security work:
+The repository contains two independent but related prototypes:

-- `llm-rag-agent-security-eval`: a lightweight evaluator for prompt injection, RAG poisoning, sensitive data exposure, and risky Agent tool calls.
+- `llm-rag-agent-security-eval`: evaluates prompt injection, RAG poisoning, sensitive data exposure, and risky Agent tool calls.
-- `ai-soc-alert-triage`: an AI-ready SOC alert triage prototype that ranks alerts, maps common tactics, and generates analyst-friendly summaries.
+- `ai-soc-alert-triage`: ranks SOC alerts, maps events to attack tactics, and generates analyst-oriented response notes.

-The code intentionally uses local sample data and standard Python libraries so it can be reviewed and run without private datasets, API keys, or offensive infrastructure.
+The code uses local sample data and standard Python libraries, so it can be reviewed and run without private datasets, API keys, or offensive infrastructure.

-## Why This Role
+## Design Goals

-The selected target position is **LLM-enabled security attack and defense / AI security red team intern**.
-It matches:
+- Keep detection logic explicit and easy to audit.

-- Web security, red team exercise, and blue team monitoring experience.
+- Model LLM application security as a system problem, not only a prompt problem.
-- Practical familiarity with OWASP Top 10, common vulnerability reproduction, traffic analysis, and emergency response.
+- Provide reproducible sample cases for both AI security evaluation and SOC triage.
-- New AI security needs around prompt injection, RAG/Agent security, automated evaluation, and security alert reasoning.
+- Avoid handling real secrets, private telemetry, or live offensive infrastructure.

 ## Repository Layout